nwaldispuehl/java-lame/README.md

 ## How to use Java LAME in a project?

+### WAV/PCM to MP3

-To convert a PCM byte array to an MP3 byte array, you may use Ken Händels ```LameEncoder``` which offers the following convenience method for converting chunks of pcm byte array:
+To convert a WAV/PCM byte array to an MP3 byte array, you may use Ken Händels ```LameEncoder``` which offers the following convenience method for converting chunks of such byte buffer:

 ```
 LameEncoder#encodeBuffer(final byte[] pcm, final int pcmOffset, final int pcmLength, final byte[] encoded)